Presentations

 Special presentations may also be requested, but not limited to: Tobacco, Fetal Alcohol Spectrum Disorder (FASD) Awareness Month, Prom/Graduation season, and teacher in-service days.
 Presentations are customizable based on each school, agency, or community needs.

-Armstrong-Indiana-Clarion Drug & Alcohol Commission also provides FREE educational materials for teachers to use during drug, alcohol, tobacco, and gambling lessons upon request.
+Armstrong-Indiana-Clarion Drug & Alcohol Commission also provides FREE educational materials for teachers to use during drug, alcohol, tobacco, and problem gambling lessons upon request.

 What Do You Consider Lethal